No results found.

-Goof: Smithers gets stung by bees in this episode and nothing happened to him.
-But later in the season 7 episode "22 Short Stories About Springfield".
-Smithers gets stung again and says he's allergic to bees and his face swells up.
+Goof: Mr. Smithers gets stung by bees in this episode and nothing happened to him.
+But later in the season 7 episode, "22 Short Films About Springfield," he gets stung again and says he's allergic to bees and his face swells up.

 Burns and the Germans dine and negotiate at the Hungry Hun.

 The population of the Land of Chocolate is 1372.

 The license plates of the power plant employees include: LOADED, ME RICH, JACKPOT and BUY LOW.

 The tin of carrot cat food contains 88% ash, 12% carrots.